Reviews You Can Rely On

 With a heavily lugged base, the V-Trail 2.0 is clearly designed as a shoe to grip and climb rugged terrain.
 This shoe is awesome for scrambling — particularly on sandstone — and we were comfortable making 3rd/4th-class moves thanks to the sticky rubber of the outsole.
 These shoes also perform particularly well on uphills, where the toes can easily flex, grip, and push off with graceful power.

-However, on downhills, these have a surprising lack of traction.
+However, on downhills, these have a surprising lack of traction on certain surfaces.
 Upon a closer examination of the lug pattern, all of the raised, triangular lugs are oriented in the same forward-facing direction.
-This supports what we were feeling on the trail, where we could feel the outsole catch but not brake in the same way other lugged designs will.
+This supports what we felt on the trail, where we could feel the outsole catch but not brake in the same way other lugged designs would.
+That said, while moving downhill over rock, we found the Vibram rubber plenty sticky to descend confidently.

 Credit: Jill Rice